 The starting point for any contribution should be a discussion with the community.
-Our preferred mechanism for that is the project mailing list, although discussions on the Slack team are equally valid.
+Our preferred mechanism for that is the project forum, although discussions on the Slack team are equally valid.
 This serves two purposes:

 Once the community discussion reaches a conclusion, the request is either dropped or taken forward.

-For a feature request from a member of the community who is not in a position to also contribute the code, an item is added by a Committer to the Trello Whiteboard.
-The Whiteboard acts as a backlog of features that can be drawn on by the TC when prioritising work.
+For a feature request from a member of the community who is not in a position to also contribute the design or code, an item is added by a Committer to the Trello Whiteboard.
+The Whiteboard acts as a backlog of features that can be drawn on when prioritising work.

 If there are no outstanding objections, a Committer will accept the PR.